Piedmont Triad International Airport: Future developments

 A significant investment is being made into the interstate highway network adjacent to the airport, which will result in easy access from industrial sites around the airport on interstate highways leading north, south, east and west.
 Major highways such as I-40, I-85 and I-74 are already in place, with connectors under construction and coming on line in the near future.

-There are currently nine available sites on the airport campus ready for future development.

 As part of the I-73 construction, a taxiway was built to allow approximately 400 acres of property north of Future I-73 to access the airport.

 Construction of a new air traffic control tower began in April 2019 and is projected to be commissioned in 2022.
 This will feature a 180 foot tall tower with a 550 square foot cab for controllers.
 The base will be 15,650 square feet, and will house the new TRACON facility.

-Boom Supersonic is also building a 65-acre Superfactory, where they plan to manufacture their supersonic flagship airplane, the Overture, which will begin commercial operations in 2030, with groundbreaking starting in late 2022.
+Boom Supersonic built a 65-acre Superfactory, where they plan to manufacture their supersonic flagship airplane, the Overture, which will begin commercial operations in 2030, with groundbreaking that occurred in late 2022 and construction completed in June 2024.
 The site will create 1,750 jobs, and 200 internships for the area.
 The project is projected to grow the state's economy by at least $32.8 billion over the next 20 years.
 The site will be the final assembly and manufacturing area for the airplane.

+JetZero announced it will invest $4.7 billion to build its first manufacturing plant near the airport, which will produce its next-generation middle of the market passenger aircraft, the Z4, creating over 14,500 jobs.